masotime/qscraper/README.md

            	    console.log(json); // prints out JSON response
            	});

-Download a file to a filename - currently no custom options:
+Download a file to a filename - currently no custom options.

+* If the filename is not specified, qscraper attempts to derive the filename from the uri.
+* If the filename is a directory that exists, qscraper will derive the filename from the uri and download to that folder.

 * `session.download(uri, filename)`